 1. Check Permissions for User Roles in WordPress

-At times, website owners or clients will prevent other users from viewing and changing the plugin settings so that accidental changes do not break the site or lead to security breaches.
+At times, website owners or clients will prevent other users from viewing and changing the plugin settings.
+This prevents accidental changes that could break the site or cause security breaches.

 This is common if you have a multi-author website or you’re working on a multisite network.